paperwm/PaperWM/README.md

 ## Gnome TopBar opacity / styling

 PaperWM by default changes the opacity of the Gnome TopBar.
-This styling may conflict with the styling of other extensions (that you may prefer have style the TopBar).
+This styling is used for certain PaperWM features.
+However, this styling may conflict with the TopBar styling of other extensions (that you may prefer have style the TopBar instead).

-You can set PaperWM to _not_ change TopBar styling by executing the following command from a terminal:
+Users can disable PaperWM's ability to change TopBar styling by executing the following command from a terminal:

 ```
 dconf write /org/gnome/shell/extensions/paperwm/disable-topbar-styling true